connet-dev/connet/README.md

 ## Quickstart

 Latest builds of `connet` can be acquired from our [releases](https://github.com/connet-dev/connet/releases) page.
+We also provide [docker](https://github.com/orgs/connet-dev/packages/container/package/connet) images, check our [docker](#Docker) section to see how you can use them.
 If you are using [NixOS](https://nixos.org), check also the [NixOS](#NixOS) section.

 To get started with `connet`, you'll need 3 devices: